Denare Beach

 Denare Beach is a northern village on the east shore of Amisk Lake, Saskatchewan.
 Located on Highway 167, the community is 20 km south-west of Flin Flon and 422 km north-east of Prince Albert.

 History

 The area originally settled around Amisk Lake was called "Beaver Lake".
 Amisk is Cree for Beaver and thus the origin of the name.
 In 1937, the subdivision of the present community of Denare Beach took place.
 The community quickly became a resort area following the construction of a roadway to the mining centre of Flin Flon.
 When Saskatchewan Parks became responsible for the area they changed the name from Amisk or Beaver to Denare Beach.
 Taking the first two letters from Department of Natural Resources they arrived at the name of Denare Beach.
 The community has managed to retain its resort atmosphere.
+On 2 June 2025, most of the town was consumed by the fast moving Wolf wildfire.